mindkink/digitalgarden/src/site/notes/1 - START HERE - Index.md

 [[5 - Completed Pages/Non-erotic Software for Learning Hypnosis|Non-erotic Software for Learning Hypnosis]]

+#### Technical Details

+Copies of all of these source files can be found in the Resources Folder, along with all of my other content.

+Nerd Details: This site runs on a series of markdown-formatted text files, managed through Obsidian Notes, pushed to Github via the "Digital Garden"  Community Plugin by Ole Eskild Steensen, more details are here https://notes.ole.dev/set-up-your-digital-garden/ and rendered by Netlify.

+Total control of content and versioning, zero hosting cost.

 #### Future Planned Updates
 - [ ] Incorporate all Podcast Episode Notes as well